 Internal power filters tend to create a pretty strong current, so you might need to break up the flow by placing hardscape or ornaments in front of the outflow.
 Whichever type of filter you use, just watch that your fish can swim comfortably without being washed around.

-How long do betta fish live as a pet?
+How long do they live as a pet?

 The average life expectancy of a healthy betta fish is 2 to 5 years.
 The betta fish life span depends on many factors, however.
 Some factors like genetics are outside of your control, but there are many ways to help increase your pet’s lifespan by providing great care.

-How long will a betta live in a bowl?
+How long will they live in a bowl?

 A betta’s life expectancy tends to be shorter if kept in a bowl.
 Their lifespan is often less than a year in such a small home.
 If you have a betta in a fishbowl or other small container, I would definitely recommend upgrading her/his home to a tank of at least 5 gallons.